Insurance Claims How Do They Work?

 The extent of the damage to the vehicle will determine whether your insurance company will repair or deem the vehicle a “total loss.”
 Your insurance company may require a vehicle inspection to make this decision.
 This is to ensure that the insurance company equally splits the costs and your deductible with you.

-It’s easier to pay for auto frame repair and paintless dent removal with the help of your insurance company.
+It’s easier to pay for auto repair and paintless dent removal with the help of your insurance company.
 They’ll be able to sort out the payments for you as long as you also pay the deductible of your claim.
-Contact us today in Louisville, KY for auto body repairs after an accident.
+Contact us at Touch of Color Collision in Louisville, KY if you need help with a car insurance claim or auto body repairs after an accident.

 "*" indicates required fields